Kevin Bjorke: Theme parks

 Bjorke has contributed to several theme park attractions, creating "ride films" such as The Funtastic World of Hanna-Barbera for Universal Studios Orlando, test rides for Disneyland, and two stereo rides for Sanrio in Chiba City and Ōita Japan.

 Games

 In gaming, Bjorke has worked with Sinclair, Atari, Square, and Pixar in a variety of lead roles.
-In the mid-1980s he also developed, with Timothy Leary and several other artists including Keith Haring, William S. Burroughs, Mark Mothersbaugh, and Helmut Newton, a prototype "Mind Movie" based on the William Gibson novel Neuromancer, a project which was eventually scrapped and redirected by Atari who felt that it was much too ambitious and the hardware requirements would make the available market of game-players purchasers far too small.
+In the mid-1980s he also developed, with Timothy Leary and several other artists including Keith Haring, William S. Burroughs, Mark Mothersbaugh, and Helmut Newton, a prototype "Mind Movie" based on the William Gibson novel Neuromancer.
+This project was eventually scrapped and redirected by Atari, who felt that it was much too ambitious and the hardware requirements would make the available market of game-players purchasers far too small.

 Bjorke created an early adjunct to the Palace virtual worlds system, and one of the earliest web cgi apps.
 The "BotBot" enabled Palace users to customize the automated backends of their avatars and at the height of Palace popularity often served thousands of users daily.